 Nikola Corp to go public at over $3.3 billion valuation

-March 3 (Reuters) - Electric vehicle maker Nikola Corp said on Tuesday it plans to list on the Nasdaq by merging with a publicly traded special purpose acquisition company, backed by investors including Fidelity and ValueAct.
+March 3 (Reuters) - Electric vehicle maker Nikola Corp said on Tuesday it plans to list on the Nasdaq by merging with a publicly traded special purpose acquisition company (SPAC), backed by investors including Fidelity and ValueAct.

-After the merger with VectoIQ Acquisition Corp VTIQ.O, structured as a Reverse Morris Trust transaction to save on tax, the combined company will be named Nikola Corp and be valued at more than $3.3 billion, Nikola said.
+After the reverse merger with VectoIQ Acquisition Corp VTIQ.O, the combined company will be named Nikola Corp and be valued at more than $3.3 billion, Nikola said.

 The transaction will be funded by VectoIQ cash in trust and a $525 million private placement of common stock at $10 per share, led by institutional investors including Fidelity Management & Research Company and ValueAct Spring Fund.